makesense/teleport-docs/README.md

 ## Instructions for manual token teleportation

+### Recommendation
+Please check https://ethgasstation.info/ for the "Fast" GWEI cost and use that as your GWEI setting on all ETH transactions so there is less chance your ETH transactions will fail.

 ### Step 1 - Approve Teleportation
 Access your wallet via MyEtherWallet.
 Select method (i.e. Ledger, Metamask, etc) and then head over to the "CONTRACT" section on the left bar.